 The Internship/externship/project/professional work experience component allows students to gain hands-on experience in the application of the knowledge and skills and knowledge in their area(s) of specialization.
 It allows students to hone their skills by functioning as apprentices, practitioners, externs and interns, especially in urban and suburban settings, both oncampus and off campus.
-It also enables students to earn credit for approved work-force experience at their current place of employment in support of the University's commitment to service, students may be assigned to a variety of Morgan community service projects (that link them to communities and community organizations), such as the Morgan Community Mile, and to community organizations and projects in the Baltimore metropolitan area or other urban or suburban projects and organizations in areas where students are located; or they may be assigned projects and programs at their current place of employment, under the joint cooperation between their worksite supervisor and Morgan faculty.
+It also enables students to earn credit for approved work-force experience at their current place of employment in support of the University's commitment to service, students may be assigned to a variety of Morgan community service projects (that link them to communities and community organizations), such as the Morgan Community Mile, and to community organizations and projects in the Baltimore metropolitan area or other urban or suburban projects and programs at their current place of employment, under the joint cooperation between their work-site supervisor and Morgan faculty.

 The managing office may assign students to the same agency or project for both semesters, or they may assign students to different agencies each semester.
-Students may also utilize externships and internships related specifically to an area of interest with the B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism or disciplinary focus.
+Students may also utilize externships and internships related specifically to an area of interest with the B.S. in Interdisciplinary Global Perspectives and Practices or disciplinary focus.
 These externship / internship assignments must be university-approved.
 Students must receive prior approval to utilize their current employment sites.